wagle1996/wagle1996.github.io/_projects/8_project.md

 results and instead reduced the accuracy.
 However, these results are still very promising and open the door to quick and easy water mapping in the future.
+<a href="https://github.com/wagle1996/Mapping_waterbody">Go to this github link to see source code</a>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">